godotengine/godot-docs/classes/class_styleboxflat.rst

 Description
 -----------

-This stylebox can be used to achieve all kinds of looks without the need of a texture.
+This :ref:`StyleBox<class_StyleBox>` can be used to achieve all kinds of looks without the need of a texture.
 Those properties are customizable:

 - Color